Stuart Shephard

-Shephard was born at Birmingham in August 1971 and was educated in the city at King Edward VI Camp Hill School for Boys, a top Grammar school in his home suburb of Kings Heath, Birmingham.
+Shephard was born at Birmingham in August 1971 and was educated in the city at King Edward VI Camp Hill School for Boys, a Grammar school in his home suburb of Kings Heath, Birmingham.
 While studying at Loughborough University, he played for the Combined Universities cricket team.
 He made a single appearance in first-class cricket for the team against the touring Australians at Oxford in 1993.
 Batting twice in the match, he was dismissed for 5 runs in the Combined Universities first-innings by Brendon Julian, while in their second-innings he was dismissed without scoring by Shane Warne.
 In addition to playing first-class cricket for the Combined Universities, Shephard also made five appearances in List A one-day cricket for the team, making four appearances in the 1992 Benson & Hedges Cup and a single appearance in the 1993 Benson & Hedges Cup.
 He later played minor counties cricket for the Warwickshire Cricket Board in MCCA Knockout Trophy in 1998 and 1999.
-His twin brother, Gavin, also played cricket at List A level.
-He is currently a teacher at King Edward VI Five Ways School, another top Grammar school in Birmingham.